CrazyTim/sublime-merge-vs-sourcetree/README.md

   *(The workflow in Sourcetree is vague and unintuitive)*

-- Some buttons show what git commands they execute (handy if you're learning how git works).
+- Tool tips on some buttons show what git commands they execute (handy if you're learning how git works).

   ![Screen shot](https://crazytim.github.io/sublime-merge-vs-sourcetree/img/merge-008.png)

-  *(Sourcetree is a black box and its difficult to guess what buttons actually do (labels are poorly written too), which makes it scarey for learners to explore)*

-- There are many handy commands, each showing the associated git commands they run:

   ![Screen shot](https://crazytim.github.io/sublime-merge-vs-sourcetree/img/merge-010.png)

-  *(The Sourcetree interface is more GUI-based)*
+  *(Sourcetree is a black box and its difficult to guess what buttons actually do. labels are poorly written too, which makes it scarey for learners to explore)*

 - The full path to the repo is shown in the Window title.